Satellaview: Reception and legacy

 Though having amassed a larger playerbase, and being widely-successful for St.GIGA, Nintendo viewed Satellaview as a commercial failure.
 The rise of technologically superior consoles such as Sega Saturn, PlayStation, and Nintendo 64, made consumers reluctant to purchase Satellaview, especially due to its exclusive availability via mail order delivery or specific electronic stores.

 Retrospective feedback on Satellaview has been positive.
-Retro Gamer magazine applauded the peripheral for its technological achievements, providing an early form of online gaming decades before the advent of services such as Xbox Live.
+Retro Gamer magazine applauded the peripheral for its technological achievements, providing an early form of online gaming years before the advent of services such as Xbox Live.
 It commended the overall quality of the game library, citing the definitive BS Legend of Zelda series.
 Nintendo World Report liked its uniqueness which will likely never be replicated on modern video game consoles, and its library of games and services.
 Shacknews listed it among Nintendo's most innovative products for its technological accomplishments and pioneering of online gaming.
 Kill Screen labeled Satellaview as "perhaps one of the most crucial early experiments in combining games with storytelling", specifically the Soundlink games and voice acting.
 They were disappointed at the loss of the entire Soundlink live content library upon discontinuation.
 Video Games Chronicle called it "an impressive and ingenious idea for the time, and an innovation that we see to a lesser degree now in terms of interactive television and episodic game installments from modern studios".

 In 1999, Nintendo released a spiritual successor to Satellaview for Nintendo 64, the 64DD and its Randnet Internet service.
 Originally announced in 1995, a year prior to console launch, Randnet had many similar features, such as a Nintendo newsletter and online gaming, plus chat and email.
 Nintendo attempted to have St.GIGA transition from Satellaview to the 64DD, however, when St.GIGA refused, Nintendo instead partnered with Japanese media company Recruit to form Randnet.
 The 64DD was a commercial failure.

 Satellaview has a large cult following since the late 2000s due to most of its content having been lost after the service was closed.
 Many video game preservationists and Nintendo fans have searched for memory packs to recover game data and preserve it online.
 Fans have created custom private servers that work with the official BS-X application cartridge, and translated certain games such as those from the Legend of Zelda series.
 In retrospective years, publications have raised concerns about the permanent loss of much Satellaview content, specifically live audio from Soundlink games and digital newsletters.